Online learning has grown rapidly in recent years. So, it’s important to know what to look for when purchasing an online course.

 2. Awarding body

-Remember to ask a learning provider if their qualifications have been endorsed by a recognised awarding body.
+Remember to ask a learning provider if their certifications have been endorsed by a recognised awarding body.

 3. UK Register of Learning Providers